 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some side effects.
 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.

 Ask your doctor or pharmacist to answer any questions you may have.

 Tell your doctor if you experience any of the following and they worry you:

-- nausea, vomiting, diarrhoea, stomach pain or discomfort, indigestion, difficulty swallowing
+- nausea, vomiting, diarrhea, stomach pain or discomfort, indigestion, difficulty swallowing

 - low potassium levels in the blood – weakness, muscle cramps, numbness and tingling that begins in the lower extremities

-- leg cramps, tingling in the hands or feet
+- leg camps, tingling in the hand or feet

 - ringing in the ears